gyanu765git/kakfa-setup/README.md

-# kafka with zookeeper and UI kafdrop

-# install kafka with zookeeper in ubuntu 24.04
+# kafka with zookeeper and UI kafdrop in ubuntu 24.04

 # Install Java
 	1. sudo apt update